 Highly experienced entrepreneur and speaker

-Unique experiences: Challenges, adventures, TV shows, e.g. The Tonight Show
+Unique experiences include global challenges, adventures, features on TV shows, e.g. The Tonight Show

 Keynotes, seminars, training, coaching, and breakout sessions

 Event members get one of Michael’s books signed and for free